catseye/ellsync/README.md

     ellsync router.json /home/user/art/painting/ /media/user/External1/art/sculpture/

-And this can be combined with the short, name-the-stream syntax:
+And this can be combined with the short, name-the-stream syntax, and explains why there is a colon in it:

     ellsync router.json art:painting/